BlessingWhite’s Employee Engagement Suite

 With few exceptions, all leaders agree: highly engaged employees outperformed poorly engaged employees.
 Yet despite the research, the surveys and the focus on engagement, most senior teams report being frustrated at the lack of progress when it comes to building a culture of engagement.

 BlessingWhite has been helping organizations for over 40 years to make engagement a concept that is practical, applicable, and one that resonates with managers and individual contributors alike.

 In this section we will be sharing with you our approach, tools and methodologies for measuring engagement, articulating the concepts across the organization, clarifying accountabilities related to engagement and finally, making a meaningful and sustained impact on people’s commitment to the success of the enterprise… and their own personal success at the same time.

 Employee Engagement Best Practices

-Our most successful approaches to employee engagement are multi-faceted:
+Our most successful best practices in talent engagement are multi-faceted:

 - Adopt and communicate a clear and practical working definition of employee engagement (not to be confused with mere job satisfaction)